Fire -Trashed “Jungle” Trail Hampers Loop Plans

 Although the Tonto National Forest website on Four Peaks mentions 40 miles of trail, the only maintained ones we hiked were the AZT and a loop that included Four Peaks, Brown’s Trail and a newly reopened lower segment of the Amethyst Trail that continues up the mountain to a privately owned working Amethyst Mine.

 Maps showed a rough road and two trails that traverse the peaks on the west side of the wilderness connecting to a road and Alder Creek Trail #82.
 We had planned to use those trails to loop back to the AZT.
-How good they are, or whether they exist, is unknown to us.
-(The map below shows our intended but unhiked route in yellow.)
+How good they are, or whether they exist, is unknown to us since we failed to finish our planned loop.
+(The map below shows our intended route in yellow)

 The drainage was less steep and brushy.
 David cut away the worst branches with hand clippers (deemed a necessity for Arizona several years ago).
 Darkness approached as we neared the confluence of the main canyon; David went back to a seep to pump water for the dinner while I scouted for a campsite.
 At the confluence, a rushing stream!
 We made camp in a small clearing on the bank under a large dead ponderosa pine.